techlore/VPN-reviews/README.md

 ## Our Review Protocol & Testing Methodology
 We make our VPN reviews systematic to exclude as much bias as possible.
 You’ll find our [review protocol here](https://github.com/techlore-official/VPN-reviews/blob/master/protocol.md); you are even able to modify our percentages and scoring to fit your individual needs using our [DIY Review Tool.](https://techlore.tech/vpnreview.html)

+## How to Contribute to the VPN Chart
+Our VPN Chart is an open project and we want every VPN on it.
+To make this possible, we encourage everybody to:
+* Look for mistakes
+* Add missing data
+* Add brand new services

+The chart is in a CSV format.
+It's recommended to copy/paste the header row and go through each column to fill in necessary data.
+If this is a new VPN, mark all the Techlore scoring as "Unreviewed" and leave all speed data blank.
+For other sections, feel free to refer to other VPNs for help.
+If you don't know what something means, just leave it blank!
+You can submit just a single data piece if you wanted--this is a community project.
+The chart will improve with time to be more intuitive and easier to use.
+We thank our early contributors in dealing with its limitations.

 ## World-Wide Techlore VPN SpeedTeam
 Most speed tests on the internet are fundamentally useless, as speeds are predominantly dictated by a user’s location and the server they are connecting to.
 A reviewer testing a VPN from San Jose can get drastically different results than a user testing the same VPN in Australia.